-Here, the attack gives instruction to the clients connected peer to peer to discontinue and disconnect their network and set connection with the targeted system.
+Here, the attack gives instruction to the clients connected peer to peer to discontinue and disconnect their network and set a connection with the targeted system.

 DDoS Attack Prevention/Mitigation

 It is better to understand that DDoS attack prevention is a fallacy.
 There is no specific technique defined for preventing it, the only thing you can do is to measure the damage caused due to this attack.
-Even a Firewall cannot provide sufficient security against DDoS attack.
+Even a Firewall cannot provide sufficient security against DDoS attacks.